prcutler/the-bootloader/content/en/about/index.md

 # About Paul Cutler
 Paul is an avid vinyl record collector and when he's not listening to records, you can find him starting projects he'll never finish.
-Paul was the host of <a href="https://www.circuitpythonshow.com/@circuitpythonshow">The CircuitPython Show</a>, which ran from 2022 - 2024 and you can it in your favorite podcast app.
+Paul hosts <a href="https://www.circuitpythonshow.com/@circuitpythonshow">The CircuitPython Show</a>,
+which features interviews with CircuitPython developers and community members.
+Find it in your favorite podcast app.
 You can learn more about <a href="https://paulcutler.org">Paul at his homepage</a> where he has been blogging about nothing for over twenty years.